 Why Simple Words Books™

-High-interest/low-level chapter books are not available in the market.
-We believe that the right book gives young dyslexics the opportunity to experience the love of reading and enjoy a chapter book, without tears.
+We believe the right book gives dyslexic child the opportunity to experience a love of reading and enjoy a chapter book, without tears.

-Inspired by the beginner phonic elements in Wilson Reading System, we created our first book: Sam Is Stuck.
+Inspired by the beginner phonics elements in the Orton Gillingham based Wilson Reading System, we created our first book: Sam Is Stuck.